 - The College of Nursing faculty are experts in health care systems, informatics, leadership, research and practice.

-- i-LEAD is available entirely online, thereby being accessible to
+- i-LEAD is available entirely online; therefore, it is accessible to students in rural Colorado, nationally and internationally.

 - Both in-state and out-of-state students share one low tuition rate.